Issues

 LGBQ + TGNC Rights and Inclusive Care

-Lesbian, gay, bisexual, and transgender and gender non-conforming New Yorkers often face barriers to health care, including discrimination, lack of insurance coverage, provider insensitivity, and lack of awareness of available resources.
+Lesbian, gay, bisexual, transgender and gender non-conforming New Yorkers often face barriers to health care, including discrimination, lack of insurance coverage, provider insensitivity, and lack of awareness of available resources.
 We support efforts to fight discrimination and improve health care access for the LGBQ + TGNC community.

 HIV Prevention and Care